Hilbert-Schmidt distance and entanglement witnessing

 {\em Conclusions:} We have presented the use of the Gilbert algorithm to estimate the Hilbert-Schmidt distance between a given state and the set of separable states.
 It works by a successive construction of an optimal separable states.
 While the optimal state cannot be reached by the algorithm, it still gives us a lot of useful information on entanglement of a given state.
-The algorithm guaranties that the state will converge to a close approximation oof the CSS as the number of corrections increases.
+The algorithm guaranties that the state will converge to a close approximation of the CSS as the number of corrections increases.
 It can be straight-forwardly implemented on most computational platforms, does not require large amounts of memory, and is readily formulated for any system.

+It is interesting to make a brief comparison between the PPT symmetrical extension (PPTSE) method presented in Refs. \cite{DOHERTY} and the algorithm discussed here.
+In theory, both methods would give a definite answer about the separability of a state, they can also (with high probability) yield an entanglement witness.
+Let us stress a few differences.
+The symmetrical extension estimates the bound of set of separable states from outside, the Gilbert algorithm explores the interior of the set, but by finding a witness, the set is also bounded from outside.
+Secondly, while the computational cost is intrinsic to recognition of entanglement, the hierarchy of PPTSE requires growing Hilbert spaces, which would eventually consume resources of any realistic computer.
+The Gilbert algorithm, on the other hand, works in the Hilbert space of our test state, and is limited only by computational time.

-The algorithm algorithm can find many interesting application.
+The algorithm can find many interesting applications.
 It can be combined with other algorithms, for example, for finding bound entangled states, or violation of Bell inequalities.
-This will greatly improve our understanding of geometry of quantum states.
-The algorithm can be also used to find a separable or entangled state, which could be considered the worst-case noise scenario.
+This algorithm has the potential of greatly improving our understanding of the geometry of quantum states.

 We gratefully acknowledge O. G\"uhne for his help and support in writing this work.
-This work is a part of NCN grants No. UMO-2015/19/ST-2/B/01999 and UMO-2017/26/E/ST2/01008.
+This work is a part of NCN grants No. 2014/14/E/ST2/00020 and UMO-2017/26/E/ST2/01008.